microsoft/WindowsAppSDK/specs/applicationdata/ApplicationData.md

         /// @see SharedLocalFolder
         /// @see https://learn.microsoft.com/uwp/api/windows.storage.applicationdata.clearpublishercachefolderasync
         Windows.Foundation.IAsyncAction ClearPublisherCacheFolderAsync(String folderName);

-        /// Remove all data from machine data store.
-        /// @see MachineLocalPath
-        /// @see MachineLocalFolder
-        Windows.Foundation.IAsyncAction ClearMachineFolderAsync();

         /// Return the path for the shared data store for the publisher of the app.
         /// @see https://learn.microsoft.com/uwp/api/windows.storage.applicationdata.getpublishercachefolder